 WINNING ’EM OVER THE OLD-FASHIONED WAY: MONEY

 (NOTE: I expanded this review with additional opinion, some additional trivia and the updating of links on Feb.
 18, 2017.)

-Just as Chuck Lorre has had the hot hand in sitcoms for more than a decade (“Two and a Half Men” and the current No. 1 TV comedy “The Big Bang Theory” – click here for my look at it), back in Neil Simon had the hot pen (typewriter?) in Hollywood.
+Just as Chuck Lorre has had the hot hand in sitcoms for more than a decade (“Two and a Half Men” and the current No. 1 TV comedy “The Big Bang Theory” – click here for my look at it), back in the day Neil Simon had the hot pen (typewriter?) in Hollywood.
 He was the master of dialogue and his films usually starred the best actors of the day and they always delivered.
 Consider them money in the bank, each in their own time.

 So, for those variety of reasons, I’m looking at “Max Dugan Returns” today.

 A ton of back stories accompany “Max Dugan Returns” and the trivia associated with Broderick is only the most remembered.
 Others include it being the final of five collaborations between Simon and Mason (who were married then but divorced four months after the film’s release); it was Keifer Sutherland’s first film, too, and he’s here with his famous father Donald but they don’t have any scenes together; and it had one of the nicest real-world cameos: legendary baseball hitting coach Charley Lau of the Chicago White Sox plays himself (in a sad turn of events, he would die of cancer the year after “Max Dugan Returns” was released).